 In this way, all stakeholders know that either: a) the program results will be achieved as planned, or b) they will be provided sufficient notice so as to be able to mitigate and take corrective action, thereby minimizing business disruption.
 That’s about as good as it gets, because this is, after all, research and development.

 The result of the PI planning process will be some number of approved objectives sheets, one per team.
 Teams vote on the confidence level for the objectives as a set, and if confidence is high enough, the aggregate set of objectives becomes the committed ART plan.
-(If not, planning continues until it is.)
-This is all the input the Release Train Engineer needs, and he or she uses that team data to roll up the team objectives into the program PI objectives in a format suitable for management communication.
+The Release Train Engineer summarizes the team objectives into the program PI objectives in a format suitable for management communication.

-During the Post-PI Planning meeting, after all the ARTs have planned, objectives are further rolled up to the value stream level by the Value Stream Engineer, and the value stream PI objectives are synthesized and summarized.
+During the Post-PI Planning meeting, after all the ARTs have planned, objectives are further rolled up to the large solution level by the Solution Train Engineer, and the solution PI objectives are synthesized and summarized.
 This is the top level of PI objectives in SAFe, and they communicate to stakeholders what the value stream as a whole will deliver in the upcoming PI.
-Figure 1 (above) illustrates this aggregation from team to program to value stream PI objectives.
+Figure 1 (above) illustrates this aggregation from team to program to solution PI objectives.

 It is important to note that only team PI objectives have business value attached to them.
 This value is not rolled up to the other levels.
-When calculating the predictability measure for programs and value streams, the metric itself is rolled up to ascertain predictability at a higher level.
+When calculating the predictability measure for programs and Solution Trains, the predictability metric itself is rolled up to determine predictability at a higher level.

 Shed Excess WIP with Realistic Objectives

-Planning at the value stream level can work similarly: The planning of the ARTs will impact each other, pushing some work back into the Value Stream Backlog for reevaluation in a later PI.
+Planning at the large solution level can work similarly: The planning of the ARTs will impact each other, pushing some work back into the Solution Backlog for reevaluation in a later PI.